-I use the term "make a photograph" because it better reflects the creative process of photography, which involves not only capturing three dimensions (width, height, and depth) in a two dimensional way, but "seeing" light and shadow, cropping spatially (capturing a small portion of the overall scene), cropping time, and telling the story.
+Photography is much more than simply looking through a viewfinder and clicking the shutter button.
+It is a creative process which involves not only capturing three dimensions (width, height, and depth) in a two dimensional way, but "seeing" light and shadow, cropping spatially (capturing a small portion of the overall scene), and telling the story.

 One of the nicest compliments I ever received came from a woman who walked into my booth, and after looking around told me, "Your photographs make me smile."
-May God grant me the privilege to continue to bring a smile to all who take the time to see.
-Simply put: inspiration by God, photographs by Daniel J. DiBernardo.
+May God grant me the time and privilege to continue to bring a smile to all.